 Those readers who have followed this entire series will recall me pointing out, early on, that in a 1st Offense DUI there will be NO JAIL.
 This means anyone who hires a Lawyer in a 1st Offense DUI for the primary purpose of staying out of Jail is wasting their money; they aren’t going to Jail in the first place.
-The Sole exception is for any DUI case pending in the 48th District Court in Bloomfield Hills, before Judge Kimberly Small, in which case, even if Jesus were the Lawyer, the person would be going to Jail anyway.
-Yet I have nothing but respect for Judge Small.
-I understand her reasoning, even if I don’t agree with it, and find her to be a very capable Judge and a courteous, fine and polite person.
-I just feel sorry for any DUI Driver who winds up in front of her.
+The Sole possible exception applies only to a DUI case pending in the 48th District Court in Bloomfield Hills.
+Otherwise, jail is just NOT on the menu.

 Instead of worrying about a Jail Sentence that will not be coming in a 1st Offense DUI case, a person should worry about those things that will be coming, which, as we noted, will be handed out by the Judge based almost entirely upon the PSI Report and Recommendation.